List of free-content licenses

-This is a list of free-content licences not specifically intended for software.
-For information on software-related licences, see Comparison of free and open-source software licenses.
+This is a list of free-content licenses not specifically intended for software.
+For information on software-related licenses, see Comparison of free and open-source software licenses.

-A variety of free-content licences exist, some of them tailored to a specific purpose.
-Also listed are open-hardware licences, which may be used on design documents of and custom-made software for open-source hardware.
+A variety of free-content licenses exist, some of them tailored to a specific purpose.
+Also listed are open-hardware licenses, which may be used on design documents of and custom-made software for open-source hardware.